Fixes In Action

 What We Fixed: Added a visible Accepted / Not Accepted status field in their CRM that everyone could see.

-Outcome: Clear ownership, zero duplicated sales effort and instant visibility of every acceptance.
+Outcome: Clear ownership across the team, no duplicated sales effort and instant visibility of every acceptance.

 -